The best data loss prevention services (DLP) provide an easy way to protect your business against data loss.

 Symantec is well-known for its cybersecurity offerings, both in the consumer and business world.
 Its Data Loss Prevention product helps you monitor and protect valuable business information and assets.
 With this scalable software suite, you can see where data is stored throughout your business, taking into account cloud, mobile, and multiple endpoints.

 It does this through a number of ways, not least through monitoring for suspicious behavior, not least from user-installed apps.
 It can also identify and stop apps from accessing secured information, as well as prevent any data-transfers which are non-compliant, all of which can be managed through a management dashboard.

 There’s also the ability to see and control how your data is used, regardless if your employees are online or offline.
 The system puts safeguards in place to ensure data is never leaked or stolen, wherever it’s stored – and that includes a host of cloud apps, with coverage of over 60 of these including popular offerings such as Box, Dropbox, Google Apps, Salesforce and Microsoft 365.

-There is no flat-rate pricing fees advertised, so you will need to contact Symantec directly, else contact a partner reseller.
+There is no flat-rate pricing fees advertised, so you will need to contact Symantec directly or contact a partner reseller.

 We've listed the best backup software.

 Data loss prevention system (DLP) is an aspect of the company's security plan that monitors and prevents unauthorized users from accessing or misusing sensitive data.
 The DLP system works to ensure there's no data loss through exfiltration and breaches.